-Discussion: Ideological clarification 5.
-Right of Anglophones and Allophones minorities to also OWN Quebec as their HOMELAND
+Discussion: Ideological clarification

+5. Right of Anglophones & Allophones to value & celebrate their own socio-affective language & culture

 - 5.4.
 Quebec Anglophone & Allophone minorities are as much part of 'La Nation Québécoise' as are the Francophone dominant majority.
 ALL have equal rights and duties as citizens of Quebec. - 5.5.
-Quebec Anglophones & Allophones minorities along with Francophone majority have the right to endorse multiple national, cultural & linguistic identities, including to Quebec and to Canada without stigma or exclusion!
+Quebec Anglophones and Allophones have the right to have their own mother tongue and culture as pillars of their socio-affective identity as unique and universal as the French language & culture is for the Québécois. - 5.6.
+Quebec Anglophones & Allophones minorities along with Francophone majority have the right to endorse multiple national, cultural & linguistic identities, including to Quebec, to Canada and other nations without stigma or exclusion!